 Sample governance models

-Comparing how governance and workflow happen at a few LWC institutions
+Let’s talk about how governance and workflow happen at a few LWC institutions.

 What we’d do if we were you